How to Write a Story for Children in 14 Steps

 Your story is almost ready, but we need to give it an interesting title.
-When picking a title for your story you might focus on a particular quote from your story or the name of the main character or even key objects from your story.
+When picking a title for your story, you might focus on a particular quote, the name of the main character, or even key objects from your story.
 In most cases story titles are short and easy to remember, so avoid using long and complicated words in the title.

-If you can’t find inspiration from your own story, try doing some research by looking at other book titles or using our story title generator.
+If you can’t find inspiration from your own story, try doing some research by looking at other book titles or using our book title generator.
 When researching make note of book titles that interest you and review your list to see what they have in common.
-You might even draw inspiration from everyday stuff, such as music or a movie you recently have seen.
+You might even draw inspiration from everyday stuff, such as music or a movie you recently saw.